peteroupc/peteroupc.github.io/randomfunc.md

 - If `STATEJUMP()` is `RNDRANGE(-1, 1)`, the random state is advanced by a random real number in the interval [-1, 1].
 - A **continuous-time process** models random behavior at every moment, not just at discrete times.
 There are two popular examples:
     - A _Wiener process_ has random states and jumps that are normally distributed (a process of this kind is also known as _Brownian motion_).
 For a random walk that follows a Wiener process, `STATEJUMP()` is `Normal(mu * timediff, sigma * sqrt(timediff))`, where  `mu` is the average value per time unit, `sigma` is the volatility, and `timediff` is the time difference between samples.
-    - In a _Poisson process_, the time between each event is a random exponential variable, namely, `-ln(RNDU01ZeroOneExc()) / rate`, where `rate` is the average number of events per time unit.
+    - In a _Poisson process_, the time between each event is its own random exponential variable, namely, `-ln(RNDU01ZeroOneExc()) / rate`, where `rate` is the average number of events per time unit.
 An _inhomogeneous Poisson process_ results if `rate` can vary with the "timestamp" before each event jump.

 <a id=Low_Discrepancy_Sequences></a>
 ### Low-Discrepancy Sequences

 **Requires random real numbers.**

-A [**_low-discrepancy sequence_**](https://en.wikipedia.org/wiki/Low-discrepancy_sequence) (or _quasirandom sequence_) is a sequence of numbers that behave like uniform random numbers but are _dependent_ on each other.
-The numbers are less likely to form "clumps" than if they were independent.
+A [**_low-discrepancy sequence_**](https://en.wikipedia.org/wiki/Low-discrepancy_sequence) (or _quasirandom sequence_) is a sequence of numbers that behave like uniform random numbers but are _dependent_ on each other, in that they are less likely to form "clumps" than if they were independent.
 The following are examples:
 - Sobol and Halton sequences are too complicated to show here.
 - Linear congruential generators with modulus `m`, a full period, and "good lattice structure"; a sequence of `n`-dimensional points is then `[MLCG(i), MLCG(i+1), ..., MLCG(i+n-1)]` for each integer `i` in the interval \[1, `m`\] (L'Ecuyer 1999)<sup>[**(24)**](#Note24)</sup> (see example pseudocode below).